-The Chairman of the Department of Physician Assistant Studies or a designated faculty member acts as general advisor to all PA students and to applicants who have not yet been formally admitted to the physician assistant program.
+The Chairman of the Department of Physician Assistant Studies or a designated faculty member acts as general advisor to all PA students.
+The Director of Admissions for the Department of Physician Assistant Studies acts as an advisor to applicants who have not yet been formally admitted to the physician assistant program.
 Faculty advisors counsel students regarding academic concerns, adjustment to university life, and professional goals.